Strong Regional Support

-We have received overwhelming support for the Labrador Wellness Centre Project from many groups, including youth within the region who currently do not have a communal meeting space.
+We have received overwhelming support for the Labrador Wellness Centre Project from many groups including youth, businesses, not-for-profits, health professionals, governments, and our Indigenous partners.

 “Vale has been operating a mine and concentrator in Voisey’s Bay, Labrador, since 2005 and we use Happy Valley-Goose Bay as the major gateway for employees and contractors transitioning to and from the mine site.
 We have many employees and contractors who are residents of the Lake Melville area and there is no doubt the Labrador Wellness Centre will enhance the quality of life for residents of the area, and for the many tradespeople and contractors who are supporting major projects in the region including our operations at Voisey’s Bay.”